rohanshrma25/Data-Analysis-using-Postgres/README.md

 * Top properties with highest ratings.
 * Revenue by month for luxury category hotels.

-## Types of SQL Queries Used
-The SQL queries in this project employ various SQL techniques, including:

-* Window functions
-* Ranking functions
-* Joins and relationships
-* Aggregate functions
-* Filtering and conditional logic
-* Date functions

 ## Usage
 Each SQL query is documented and can be directly executed against a compatible relational database management system (RDBMS).
 Simply copy and paste the query into your preferred SQL editor or environment.